Experience Dentistry Free from Stress and Anxiety

 Frequently Asked Questions

-We carefully review the medical history of each patient to determine if sedation dentistry is suitable for you.
-Your safety and comfort are our priorities.
+We take your safety seriously by thoroughly reviewing your medical history to determine if sedation dentistry is appropriate for you.
+Your comfort and well-being are our top priorities throughout the process.

-You’ll quickly feel drowsy and relaxed under sedation.
-Some people describe a mild tingling sensation.
-After the procedure, you may experience mild amnesia and have no memory of what happened.
+Under sedation, you will feel relaxed and drowsy.
+Some patients describe a mild tingling sensation.
+Afterward, you may experience mild amnesia and won’t remember the procedure.

-For procedures involving sedation, we strongly recommend having a friend or family member accompany you home.
-It’s essential to allow the sedation to wear off fully and give your body adequate rest before resuming your usual activities.
+Yes, for procedures involving sedation, we strongly recommend that you have a friend or family member drive you home.
+It’s important to allow the sedation to fully wear off and give your body time to recover before resuming normal activities.

-It’s generally recommended to avoid eating or drinking for several hours before sedation to reduce the risk of complications.
-Your dentist will provide specific instructions based on the type of sedation you’ll receive.
+Generally, it’s best to avoid eating or drinking for several hours before your appointment to reduce the risk of complications.
+Your dentist will give you specific instructions based on the type of sedation planned for your procedure.

-Nausea can occur after dental sedation.
-If you experience nausea, it’s important to rest and stay hydrated.
-Your dentist may recommend over-the-counter medications to alleviate discomfort.
-If nausea persists or worsens, contact your dental office for further guidance.
+If you experience nausea after sedation, try to rest and stay hydrated.
+Your dentist may recommend over-the-counter medications to help relieve discomfort.
+If nausea continues or worsens, contact your dental office for further advice.